 - 1.1 The Authority is committed to protecting public funds and assets and reducing to an absolute minimum any losses to fraud and corruption to ensure that all resources are used for the purpose for which they are intended. - 1.2 This Fraud Response Plan (the Plan) forms part of the Authority's anti-fraud and corruption arrangements and is one of a series of policies and procedures that are in place to prevent, deter and detect fraudulent or corrupt acts.
 The other documents to be referred to are detailed in the Anti-Fraud and Corruption Policy. - 1.3 The Plan provides direction and guidance to employees in dealing with suspected cases of theft, fraud and corruption and it also gives direction to others wanting to report matters of concern.
-The Plan's purpose is to provide for timely and effective action to be taken in the event of a fraud to:- - (a) prevent further loss of funds or assets where fraud has occurred: - (b) establish and secure evidence necessary for criminal and / or disciplinary action; - (c) assign responsibility for investigating the incident and establish lines of communication: - (d) minimise and recover losses; - (e) review any learning points that can be used to reduce the risk of future fraud; - (f) publicise the outcome of the successful actions to promote the anti-fraud culture by making it clear to staff and the public that the Authority will pursue all cases of fraud vigorously, taking appropriate legal and / or disciplinary action where this is justified. - 1.4 The evidence from previous investigations highlights the signs where fraudulent activity occurred; these are listed at the end of this Plan.
+The Plan's purpose is to provide for timely and effective action to be taken in the event of a fraud to:- - (a) prevent further loss of funds or assets where fraud has occurred; - (b) establish and secure evidence necessary for criminal and / or disciplinary action; - (c) assign responsibility for investigating the incident and establish lines of communication; - (d) minimise and recover losses; - (e) review any learning points that can be used to reduce the risk of future fraud; - (f) publicise the outcome of the successful actions to promote the anti-fraud culture by making it clear to staff and the public that the Authority will pursue all cases of fraud vigorously, taking appropriate legal and / or disciplinary action where this is justified. - 1.4 The evidence from previous investigations highlights the signs where fraudulent activity occurred; these are listed at the end of this Plan.
 It must be emphasised that not all circumstances where similar situations exist will constitute fraud.
-If in doubt, advice and guidance can be obtained from the Senior Finance Manager:-telephone on [] email at mike.thomas@southyorkshire-ca.gov.uk writing to the Senior Finance Manager, South Yorkshire Mayoral Combined Authority, 11 Broad Street West, Sheffield, S1 2BQ.
-All contact will be treated confidentially. - 1.5 In accordance with Financial Regulations all instances of suspected fraud, theft, irregularity, improper use or misappropriation of the Authority's property or resources must be reported to the Head of Internal Audit at the earliest opportunity. - 2.
-Definitions
+If in doubt, advice and guidance can be obtained from the Assistant Director of Finance:- email at mike.thomas@southyorkshire-ca.gov.uk.
+All contact will be treated confidentially. - 1.5 In accordance with Financial Regulations all instances of suspected fraud, theft, irregularity, improper use or misappropriation of the Authority's property or resources must be reported to the Head of Internal Audit at the earliest opportunity.